Are there credit cards for people with poor credit histories?

 If you use credit cards for poor credit responsibly, it’s possible to improve your credit score and build a history of good credit.
 By paying your credit card bill on time each month, you can establish good credit history.

-Eventually your past credit errors will be overwritten by good credit decisions and lenders will be much more likely to trust you.
+Eventually your past credit errors will be improved by good credit decisions and lenders will be much more likely to trust you.
 You will be able to qualify for better interest rates on loans and credit cards, as well as better rewards programs and sign-on bonuses for credit cards.

 It’s important to remember that prepaid debit cards will not improve your credit score or credit history.
 These cards will not show up on your credit report at all.